 Sensitive personal data

-This includes data such as religious believes, race and health information or other data that is of a sensitive nature.
+This includes data such as religious beliefs, race and health information or other data that is of a sensitive nature.
 We would not usually collect this type of data and will only do so if there is a clear reason for us to need it.
+Legal basis.

 These are the three bases for which we may process your data:

-When you purchase tickets or merchandise from us you are entering a contract with us.
+If you purchase tickets or merchandise directly from our site you are entering into a contract with us.
 In order for us to fulfil the contract we need to process and store your data.
 For example, we might need to contact you if there is a problem with your booking.

 Legitimate business interests